contagon/handbook/handbook/29-meetings-in-the-church.md

 * Ministering (see [chapter 21](21-ministering.md)).
 * Orienting newly called quorum and class presidencies.

-To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).
+To understand principles that guide council meetings in the Church, all council members should study [4.3](4-leadership-in-the-church-of-jesus-christ.md#43-councils-in-the-church) and [4.4](4-leadership-in-the-church-of-jesus-christ.md#44-principles-of-effective-councils).

 ### 29.2.7 Other Ward Meetings and Classes